-See Notice 701/20 Caravans and houseboats for further information about caravans.
+See Caravans and houseboats (VAT Notice 701/20) for further information about caravans.

 7. Deposits, cancellation and other charges

-Most deposits serve as advanced payments, and you must account for VAT in the return period in which you receive the payment.
-If you have to refund a deposit, you can reclaim any VAT you have accounted for in your next return.
+Most deposits serve as advance payments, and you must account for VAT in the return period in which you receive the payment.

 7.2 Cancellation charges

-If you are an agent who arranges a supply on behalf of someone else you must account for VAT on any booking fees you charge whether or not the booking is taken up.
+If you’re an agent who arranges a supply on behalf of someone else you must account for VAT on any booking fees you charge whether or not the booking is taken up.